bcgov/platform-developer-docs/src/docs/database-and-api-management/crunchydb-tutorial.md

 ---
-title: Workshop - Learn to use Postgres on OpenShift with CrunchyDB
+title: Tutorial - Learn to use Postgres on OpenShift with CrunchyDB

-slug: crunchydb-workshop
+slug: crunchydb-tutorial

-description: Workshop online for setting up a highly-available Postgres database on the OpenShift platform using the Postgres Operator by CrunchyDB.
+description: Tutorial online for setting up a highly-available Postgres database on the OpenShift platform using the Postgres Operator by CrunchyDB.

-keywords: database, data, OpenShift, high-availability, backup, recovery, crunchy, crunchydb, postgres, postgresql
+keywords: database, data, OpenShift, high-availability, backup, recovery, crunchy, crunchydb, postgres, postgresql, tutorial

 page_purpose: Helping teams learn the user of CrunchyDB for the platform and their applications